 The Company also leases land for its service stations from third parties.
-As of September 30, 2012, there were leases covering 604 service stations: 438 in Luzon, 82 in Visayas and 84 in Mindanao.
+Currently, there are leases covering 604 service stations: 438 in Luzon, 82 in Visayas and 84 in Mindanao.
 Payments under these leases amounted to ₱ 494.4 million in 2011 and ₱ 375.7 million in the nine months ended September 30, 2012.

 In Malaysia, the land on which the Company's retail service stations are based is either owned by the Company or leased from third parties.
-As of September 30, 2012, the Company owned 161 parcels of land for service stations and leased 273 additional parcels of land for its service stations from third parties.
+The Company owns 162 parcels of land for service stations and leases 273 additional parcels of land for its service stations from third parties.
 Payments under these leases amounted to approximately RM 15 million in 2011 and approximately RM 6 million in the nine months ended September 30, 2012.
 The Port Dickson Refinery occupies a 604-acre site.
 The Company holds freehold title to 430 acres of this site and leases the remaining 174 acres pursuant to a 99-year lease that expires in 2060.